 Although colds aren't normally serious, you should visit your GP if you notice any of the following:

 - The cold has not cleared up within three weeks

-- If your child is struggling to breathe
+- Your child is struggling to breathe

-- If they are coughing up blood
+- They are coughing up blood

-- If they have a persistent sore throat
+- They have a persistent sore throat

 How should I treat my baby's blocked nose?

-Usually your baby’s nasal congestion will clear up by itself within a week, but if not, there are lots of products to help clear his airways.
+Usually, your baby’s nasal congestion will clear up by itself within a week, but if not, there are lots of products to help clear his airways.
 You can use an infant nasal suction aspirator to help clear the mucus from his little nose, or saltwater nasal drops or spray.
 If your baby’s blocked nose doesn’t clear and he still has problems breathing after suctioning, visit your GP.